Sayid03/air-polution-ml/README.md

 This project was completed as part of the Machine Learning & Data Analytics module at the Westminster International University in Tashkent (WIUT).

+Name: Egamberdiyev Sayidjamol
-Student ID: [Your ID goes here]
+Student ID: 00015754
-Module Code: 6COSC017C-n
-Lecturer: Mukhammadmuso Abduzhabbarov